 - Observation

 - Teacher assessment

 - Work produced in books

 - Discussions with Headteacher, other staff or external agencies

 - Discussions with parents

 - Discussions with pupils

-- Results of standardised tests e.g. reading tests, SATs results
+- Results of standardised tests e.g., reading tests, SATs results

-If assessments indicate that the child is working at a level significantly below that of their peers, or are making slow or no progress, it may indicate that the child has a SEN. After speaking to parents, the child will then be monitored and may have additional assessments, such as the PHAB (Phonological Assessment Battery) or Working Memory Screening Test, to pinpoint their difficulties.
-Parents will always be notified of additional assessments and their outcomes.
+If assessments indicate that the child is working at a level significantly below that of their peers, or are making slow or no progress, it may indicate that the child has a SEND.
+After speaking to parents, the child will then be monitored and may have additional assessments, such as the PHAB (Phonological Assessment Battery) or Working Memory Screening Test, to pinpoint their difficulties.
+Parents will always be notified, by the class teacher in the first instance, of additional assessments and their outcomes.